spotlightpa/poor-richard/content/elections.md

 """
 form ="""
 {{<featured/promo-contact-form
+  formName="elections"
   hed="Ask Us Your Questions"
-  dek="Spotlight PA is covering Pennsylvania's 2023 judicial and municipal elections — and we want you to help shape our stories.
+  recipient="Angela Couloumbis, Katie Meyer, Kate Huangpu" dek="Spotlight PA is covering Pennsylvania's 2023 judicial and municipal elections — and we want you to help shape our stories.
 Tell us what you want to know about those races, and send us any questions you have about the voting system.
-Use the form below to reach our election team." submit="Send Inquiry"
+Use the form to reach our election team." submit="Send Inquiry"
 >}}
 """